bekberov/ansible-rabbitmq/README.md

 # ansible-rabbitmq
-Ansibl script for RabbitMQ installation
+Ansible script for RabbitMQ installation

 To launch your playbook :